jerryz123/onnx-halide/README.md

              for i in range(1, dims+1)][::-1])
 ```
 #### Pooling
-This class covers operators which pool over the spatial dimensions.
+This class covers operators which pool over regions of the spatial dimensions.
 Currently this include AveragePool and MaxPool.
 #### Dimension Pooling
 This class covers operators which pool over one entire dimension.
 Currently this includes Min, Max, Mean, and Sum
 #### Reductions
-Reductions are similar to dimension pooling.
+Reductions are similar to dimension pooling, except ONNX treats their attributes differently.
 The reductions include L1, L2, LogSum, Max, Mean, Min, Prod, and Sum.
 #### Reshaping
 Reshapings are an oddity in ONNX.
 Currently the "shape" input to a Reshape is a Tensor, instead of a statically known value.
 This is troublesome, since we want all shapes to be inferrable at code generation time.
 We get around this by allowing reshapes only when the input shape Tensor has an initializer.

 ## Future work/Notes
+### Other devices
+Due to time and resource constraints this system was only tested on CPU.
+However, the pipelines should trivially be compilable for all valid Halide targets.
+### Recurrent networks
+Ideally, recurrent networks would contain sub-pipelines that are generated separately and called.
+The current ONNX specification doesn't do a very good job at demarcating subgraphs, so implementing these would be challenging.
 ### Dynamic shapes
 ONNX allows for tensors with dynamic shapes in the model graph, although this seems to be an unused feature for neural networks.
-Currently many operators with dynamic shaping, like Tile, are unimplemented
+Currently many operators with dynamic shaping, like Tile, are unsupported.
+There has been some debate in the ONNX community over how dynamic shapes should represented.
 ### Schedule generation
 Currently the scheduling is naive, `compute_root` every output for every operator.
 The performance is not great, but is within one order of magnitude of state-of-the-art.
-Maybe more intelligent scheduling will be implemented in the future.
+More intelligent scheduling may be implemented in the future.
 ![perf](img/perf.png)
 ### Compilation time
 While the generator source code is emitted and compiled instantaneously, running the generator can take upwards of 30 minutes when `no-asserts` is not specified.
 This is due to an unresolved issue in Halide.
 In any case, the generated asserts are redundant with asserts built into the Python interface.